 Do not give customers such an opportunity — set a deadline.
 When the customer sees how the discount decreases every day it stimulates sales.
 You can also word a limitation as “Only the first X buyers will get Y.” Keep in mind: have a robust and logical explanation of why the quantity of goods is limited.
 Otherwise, people will not believe you.

 As a rule of thumb, time limits work best.
 The deadline more than a week almost does not work.
 A period of 3–4 days works much better.
 But 24 hours deadlines are probably the best.

 12. Use the call to action “now” in advertising

 Do not flatter yourself, thinking that your potential client knows what action you expect from them in the next step of your marketing communication.

 If they read your advertisement and see your phone number or address, it doesn’t mean they will call you or come to your office.
 Tell your clients directly what to do.
 “Call now,” “Fill out this coupon right now and send it within 24 hours to the address … to get a special bonus”, “Order a free consultation now,” “Go to our website, fill out the form and get your coupon to discount,” and so on.

 Try this method and see how the response changes.

 13. Shift your advertising from the budgeting plane to the investment plane

-You need to know two key metrics in your business:
+You need to know two critical metrics in your business:

 - customer acquisition cost (CAC)